JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 This can be done using the function `rotate!`.
 See an example in the [Network support](@ref) section, or type `?` then `rotate!`.

-## What if the root conflicts with the direction of a reticulation?
+## Does the root conflict with the direction of a reticulation?

 With 1 hybridization or more, the direction of hybrid edges constrain the position of the root.
 The root cannot be downstream of hybrid edges.